-While studying my career I had a really hard time in the 4th year when all my habits and study methods became useless.
-Here is a little collection of things that helped me to create new methods.
+I had a hard time during my career to keep up with everything I had to learn.
+My habits were to blame.
+Here is a little collection of tricks that helped me to create new habits.

 - Types of attention